Contribution Guide

 Requirements

-• An open-source method with a scikit-learn compatible API
+• An open-source python implementation with a scikit-learn compatible API

-• Your method should be compatible with Python 3.7 or higher to ensure compatibility with conda-forge.
+• Dependds on Python 3.7 or higher to ensure compatibility with conda-forge.

 • If your method uses a random seed, it should have a random_state attribute that can be set.

-1. metadata.yml (required): A file describing your submission, following the descriptions in [submission/feat-example/metadata.yml][metadata].
+1. metadata.yml (required): A file describing your submission, following the descriptions in [algorithms/feat/metadata.yml][metadata].

-2. regressor.py (required): a Python file that defines your method, named appropriately.
-See [submission/feat-example/regressor.py][regressor] for complete documentation.
+1. regressor.py (required): a Python file that defines your method, named appropriately.
+See [algorithms/feat/regressor.py][regressor] for complete documentation.
 It should contain:

 • est: a sklearn-compatible Regressor object.